Philadelphia Athletics: Lean years

-By the mid-1940s, as Mack passed his 80th birthday, his mental state was becoming increasingly questionable.
-He would frequently sleep through innings, make bad calls that his coaches would simply ignore, have inexplicable fits of anger, or call players from decades earlier to pinch-hit.
+By the mid-1940s, as Mack passed his 80th birthday, he was showing unmistakable signs of mental deterioration, almost to the point of senility.
+He would frequently sleep through innings, make bad calls that his coaches simply ignored, have inexplicable fits of anger, or call players from decades earlier to pinch-hit.
 Mack also never installed a telephone in the dugout and instead would use a series of obtuse hand signs to signal his coaches on the field.
 According to infielder Ferris Fain, "He'd fall asleep for much of the game waving his score card, but he still had a few working nerve endings left in his big ol' neck waddle.
 Anyone who dared wake him up was subjected to a hasty trial by the team's kangaroo court."
+For the most part, Mack's coaches handled in-game operations.
 Nonetheless, despite calls inside and outside the organization to step down, Mack would not even consider firing himself.
-Also during this time, Mack gave a minority stake in the team to his sons, Roy, Earle and Connie Jr. Although Connie Jr. was nearly 20 years younger than Roy and Earle (he was the son of Connie Sr.'s second marriage), Mack intended to have all three of them inherit the team upon his death.
+Also during this time, Mack gave minority stakes in the team to his sons, Roy, Earle and Connie Jr. Although Connie Jr. was nearly 20 years younger than Roy and Earle (he was the son of Connie Sr.'s second marriage), Mack intended to have all three of them inherit the team upon his death.
 He also intended for Earle, who had been assistant manager since 1924, to succeed him as manager.
-This decision would have dire consequences for the A's later on.
+This decision would have dire consequences for the Athletics later on.

 During this time, Shibe Park was also becoming an increasing liability.
 While the facility had been state of the art when it opened in 1909, by the late 1940s, it had not been well maintained in some time.
-It was also not suited to automobile traffic, having been designed before the Model T Ford was introduced.
+It was also not suited to automobile traffic, having been designed before the Ford Model T was introduced.